-Spend the spring semester living 'la dolce vita' with an Italian host family and attending a local high school.
+Spend an academic year living 'la dolce vita' with an Italian host family and attending a local high school.
 Italians know how to enjoy life, whether through exquisite art, music food, and architecture, or the company of friends and family on an after dinner passeggiata (a slow walk).
 Despite the abundance of history - Roman ruins, Renaissance art, medieval towns - Italy is also modern, taking part in the European Union, keeping up with modern technology, and, of course, always leading in style and fashion.
 Learn Italian and explore this rich culture.

 You can be placed anywhere in Italy including the islands, Sicily or Sardinia.
 The majority of host families (about 70%) are located in small cities.
 Another 20% of placements are in rural areas, and the remaining 10% of students are placed in urban areas.